Bay Area Hiker Links and Recommended Reading

 This book is part of a Menasha Ridge Press series.
 Each hike has a simple map

-and elevation profile, and the book has some photos, as well as suggested destinations
+and elevation profile, and the book has all color photos, as well as suggested destinations

 for hikes with dogs, kids, wildflowers, etc. I think the best feature of the